mtijbout-cloudiction/MBS-PUBLISHER-PORTAL/STATEMENT/README.md

 #### deploy.sh

 This script enables 4NET to deploy their applications on the specific host in a controlled manner.
 This script is installed in the homedirectory of the user `gitlab`.
 This is a non-privileged user.
 It can only do 1 command with sudo to get privileges: `/home/gitlab/deploy.sh`.
 Nothing more.
+4NET has made the integration to their GitLab deployment procedure to call this script.

+deploy.sh accepts arguments:
+* --version <gitlab build number>
+* --cleanup